 Out of State Personal Representative?
 Patterson Weaver Law, LLC Can Help

 Are you the personal representative (executor) of a deceased loved one’s estate, but do not live in Colorado?
 Colorado Springs probate lawyer Patterson Weaver and his team can help you administer the estate, often without you even needing to come to Colorado.
 We can communicate with you via phone, e-mail, fax, and certified mail, video conferencing, whatever is needed in order to make administering the estate while you are out of state as painless as possible.
 Most hearings can be conducted without your presence or with you present by telephone.
 There are exceptions, and sometimes the personal representative’s presence is required by the court.
 However, our goal is to help you administer the estate effectively from a distance without the need to actually come to Colorado unless you want to be present.

-Contact Colorado Springs probate lawyer Patterson Weaver and his team at Patterson Weaver Law today to schedule a free consultation to find out how we can help you administer your loved one’s estate.
+Contact our team at (719) 215-8049 today to schedule a free consultation to find out how we can help you administer your loved one’s estate.